IedSoftworks/bl2sdk_Mods/README.md

 - The combo lives 6 secons, so play fast, kill faster
 - [YouTube](https://youtu.be/l_nP-QVjaJA)

+## ConfettiDT
+- Replaces Death-Trap with a handful of confetti
+- She brings her hand up as normal, confetti pops, does nothing
+- Requested by ilovecheese2

 ## CritsonlyGameMode
 - Challenge GameMode
 - Enemies that do have a crit spot can now only be damaged with critical hits